How To Give Someone The Best Damn Oral Sex Of Their Life

-You can never be too fabulous or too good at oral sex. - Someone, probably.

 Fact: Your oral sex skills always have room for improvement.
-There are far too many people out there who can’t seem to locate a clitoris, let alone bring a woman to orgasm.
+There are far too many people out there who can’t seem to locate a clitoris, let alone bring their partner to orgasm.
 Thus, we must learn and embrace knowledge.

-Nearly every single woman needs clitoral stimulation to experience orgasm, and it just so happens that one of the easiest way to get that stimulation is with oral sex.
+Nearly every person with a clitoris needs clit stimulation to experience orgasm, and it just so happens that one of the easiest way to get that stimulation is with oral sex.
 If you don’t subscribe, now is the time to change that thinking.

 Advertisement